Client installed a plugin and broke my site - how to prevent it?

 Categories: WordPress control

-Someone installed a plugin on a live WordPress site.
+A plugin was installed on a live WordPress site.

-The layout broke.
-Pages started throwing errors.
-And now you're trying to figure out what changed.
+The layout changed.
+Some pages started showing errors.
+And now you are trying to figure out what changed on the production site.

-WordPress gives administrators a lot of power by default.
+WordPress gives administrators a lot of control by default.

 Anyone with admin access can: